MoserMichael/metal3-dev-scripts-howto/README.md

 oc get bmh -n openshift-machine-api
 ```

-- a command to get list pods that might be having a problem
+- a command to get list of pods that might be having a problem

 ```
 oc get pods -A | grep -v -E "Completed|Running"